Royal Walk - Things to do FREE in London

 Jermyn Street: dates back to 1664 when Charles ll authorised Henry Jermyn, the Earl of St Albans, to develop an area close to St James’s Palace.
 It has gained reputation as the centre for gentlemen’s fashion.
 Now it has London’s most famous retail brands including perfumery, jewellery, antiques and art, footwear, fine wine and food.

-Turn left at Duke Street or cut through Piccadilly Arcade if it is open and walk up to Piccadilly.
+Turn left from Duke Street or take a shortcut through Piccadilly Arcade up to Piccadilly.

 Piccadilly: The street is part of the A4 road, London's second most important western artery.
 It is the location of Fortnum & Mason, the Royal Academy, The Ritz Hotel and Hatchards book shop.